VanNostrandLab/clip/README.md

 # clip

-A wrapper for running eCLIP and merge_peak (IDR) pipelines from command line.
+A shortcut for using eCLIP pipeline to process CLIP data on HPC Cluster.

 ## Installation
 Clone this repository, cd into clip directory and then run `./install.sh`: